 CLL is the most common type of leukaemia for adults in the UK.

-Cell type: B lymphocytes, a type of white blood cell
+B Lymphocytes, a type of white blood cell

 You will normally only be offered a bone marrow or stem cell transplant if your CLL hasn’t responded to initial treatment, or if your doctors think it’s unlikely to.